 - Promote regular check-ins: Encourage your managers to meet with their team members regularly.
 These sessions should revolve around progress, challenges, and objectives.

-- Provide tools and resources: Equip your teams with the necessary tools, such as feedback templates, 360-degree feedback systems, or performance management tool, to facilitate the continuous exchange of feedback.
+- Provide tools and resources: Equip your teams with the necessary tools, such as feedback templates, 360-degree feedback systems, or performance management tools, to facilitate the continuous exchange of feedback.

 - Recognize and reward feedback: We should actively acknowledge and reward employees and managers who actively participate in constructive feedback.